Okay folks, let's talk Kerberos. Strap in. It'll be a long one. https://t.co/VE4VmLQfdD

 Once decrypted we now have that session key that only the client (and now TGS) knows.
 The KDC generates a response (REP) and instead of encrypting the client metadata to the client password, it encrypts it to the session key.

 And so we're back to the client.
-The client receives the REP, decrypts the client metadata blob, and extracts the key.
-The key is used to decrypt the doubly-encrypted ticket blob, and voila the client now has a ticket and a key it can send to the application.
+The client receives the REP, decrypts the client metadata blob, and extracts the session key, [edit: removed one too many decryption steps] and voila the client now has a ticket it can send to the application and a key to securely communicate messages later.

 But we glossed over the sending-to-the-application part.
 It turns out this is partially undefined, that way the application protocol (say SMB) can include the ticket as they need it.
 Mostly, we have some housekeeping first though.